Ideal quantum gases: A geometrothermodynamic approach

 \section{Acknowledgements}

-We thank R. Paredes and V. Romero-Rochin for stimulating discussions and literature hints.
-We would like to thank the UNAM-GTD group for helpful comments and discussions.
-This work was supported DGAPA-UNAM, Grant No. 113514, and Conacyt-Mexico, Grant No. 166391.
+We thank R. Paredes and V. Romero-Rochin for stimulating discussions and literature hints and the UNAM-GTD group for helpful comments and discussions.
+Sasha A. Zaldivar would like to deeply thank Dr. O. Avil\'es-Hern\'andez for his continued support and encouraging and stimulating conversations.
+She also thanks the UNAM for a graduate scholarship, CVU 493842.
+This work was partially supported by UNAM-DGAPA-PAPIIT, Grant No. 114510, and Conacyt-Mexico, Grant No. A1-S-31269.